Waiting to wed: Local venues work to reschedule as area couples postpone due to virus

-In doing so, local residents are citing concerns about the health of their families and the wrench that the virus has thrown in certain aspects of preparation for the big day.
+In doing so, local residents are citing concerns about the health of their families and the wrench the virus has thrown in the middle of preparation for the big day.

-Angela Watkins said she chose to move her Owatonna wedding from June 13 to mid-August because of concerns about family members who fall into the high-risk category for severe cases of COVID-19, which includes older adults and those with certain pre-existing medical conditions.
+Angela Watkins said she chose to move her southern Minnesota wedding from June 13 to mid-August because of concerns about family members who fall into the high-risk category for severe cases of COVID-19, which includes older adults and those with certain pre-existing medical conditions.

 “We all think that it might die down by then,” Watkins said, of her new date later this summer.
 “I just kind of went with it, told the wedding party what was going on and informed my family of the change.
 They thought it was a good idea.”